michu1810/fastapi-foodtracker/README.md

 <br>

 Every year, millions of tons of food are wasted.
-In Poland alone, this figure is close to 5 million tons.
+In Poland alone, this figure is close to five million tons.
 We throw food away because we forget about expiration dates, buy too much, or plan poorly.
 I decided to leverage my technical skills to create a tool that actively helps combat this ubiquitous problem at the individual level.

 **Food Tracker** is my answer to this challenge.
 It is a fully functional web application that I designed and built from scratch to give users a simple and effective way to manage their home pantry—alone or with others—to save money, and to care for our planet.
 This repository is not just code—it's a demonstration of my approach to building complex, secure, and efficient full-stack systems.

 </details>

 <details>
-<summary><h3>🛡️ Backend Architecture - A Deep Dive (Click to expand)</h3></summary>
+<summary><h3>🛡️ Backend Architecture — A Deep Dive (Click to expand)</h3></summary>

 When designing the backend architecture, I set several key goals: **security, performance, and scalability**.
 Below are the most important technical decisions I made to achieve them:

--   **API Design (FastAPI):** I chose the asynchronous framework **FastAPI** to ensure extremely high performance and low latency, even under heavy load.
-I utilized the built-in **Dependency Injection** system to manage database sessions and user authentication, making the code clean and highly testable.
+-   **API Design (FastAPI):** I chose the asynchronous framework **FastAPI** to ensure extremely high performance and low latency, even under a heavy load.
+I used the built-in **Dependency Injection** system to manage database sessions and user authentication, making the code clean and highly testable.

 -   **Authentication and Security:** I implemented authentication based on **JWTs**.
 The long-lived `refresh_token` is stored in a secure **`HttpOnly` cookie**, which is an industry standard for protection against **XSS** attacks.
 User passwords are protected with the strong, adaptive **bcrypt** algorithm.